-Summer means that there’s going to be seriously hot days (and thunderstorms to boot)!
-Though you’ll have plenty of fun at the beach and the pool, your car can experience some problems.
+Summer means that there are going to be some hot days (and thunderstorms to boot)!
+Though you’ll have plenty of fun during the summer months, your car can experience some problems.
 Sometimes sneaky issues like low coolant levels can cause your temperature gauge to light up.
 When this happens, heed the warning!
-Here are five things you should do when your car is overheating that can keep you stay until you can get it into the shop.
+And always keep Mavis top of mind as the place to bring your vehicle as you prepare for summer travel.
+Here are five things you should do when your car is overheating that can keep you safe until you can get it into the shop.

 Did you know that the energy used to make your car’s interior cool actually makes the engine hotter?
 Turn off your AC as soon as the overheating starts.
 This is the first step you should take to cool down your car while you’re still on the road.